 Breast augmentation (augmentation mammoplasty) is a surgical procedure many women choose to improve and balance their figure.
-This operation is one of the most popular cosmetic procedures for women.
+Breast augmentation is one of the most popular cosmetic procedures for women in Orange County and Newport Beach.
 Many undergo this procedure to “refill” their breasts after pregnancy and/or significant weight loss, enlarge the bust line to improve the balance of their figure, or to correct volume differences between the breasts.

-A breast augmentation can be performed on anyone who is fully developed, though there are regulatory restrictions on implants in anyone under the age of 18.
-Prior to 2006, only saline filled implants were available, now silicone filled implants are available for those over the age of 22.
+An Orange County Breast Augmentation can be performed on anyone who is fully developed, though there are regulatory restrictions on implants in anyone under the age of 18.
+Prior to 2006, only saline-filled implants were available, now silicone-filled implants are available for those over the age of 22.
 There are pros and cons to each implant and Dr. Nitta will review those with you during your consultation.

 Breast augmentation alone will not lift a severely droopy breast.
 Those patients would benefit from a breast lift (mastopexy), which is frequently done in conjunction with an augmentation.

 The incisions that Dr. Nitta utilizes for the operation include:

 Periareolar – under the nipple at the junction of the areolar and breast skin.

 Inframammary – in the crease between the breast and the chest wall.

 In most cases, the implant is placed under the pectoralis major muscle (right image).
 Dr. Nitta prefers this pocket for a more natural, supported shape.

 In some cases, the implant may instead be placed over the muscle, subglandular. (left image)